 - Will all of the financing terms be put in writing?

 Make sure you understand the billing.
 In most states across the US, all bondsmen must charge 10% of the bail amount.
 They cannot charge over that or undercut it.
 If your bail is posted at $5,000, your bondsman should charge you $500.
 There are a few exceptions including if bail is set at a lower amount than $1,000.

 His fee is his pay, you will not get that back.
 If necessary, find out if payments may be paid on the fee, or whether it is required upfront.
 Most bond agencies accept cash or credit cards for payment.

 It is important to understand that not all bail agents are reputable, and it is the client who may suffer from hiring an irresponsible agent.
 Rest assured that all agents listed in the Bond Agents Network are licensed, professional, and reputable.
-We can refer a Florida bond agent to you, or you can feel confident calling an agent through our website.
+We can refer a local bond agent to you, or you can feel confident calling an agent through our website.